AristurtleDev/monogame-aseprite-docs/docs/getting-started/processors.md

     //  Load the Aseprite file as an AsepriteFile instance AsepriteFile aseFile = AsepriteFile.Load("file.aseprite");

-    //  Use the TextureAtlasProcessor to create a TextureAtlas SpriteSheet atlas = SpriteSheetProcessor.Process(GraphicsDevice, aseFile, onlyVisibleLayers: true,
+    //  Use the SpriteSheetProcessor to create a SpriteSheet SpriteSheet spriteSheet = SpriteSheetProcessor.Process(GraphicsDevice, aseFile, onlyVisibleLayers: true,
                                                                               includeBackgroundLayers: false,
                                                                               includeTilemapLayers: true,
                                                                               mergeDuplicates: true,